 - Used data to inform basic needs programming and effective interventions

 - Implemented strategies to support students with equitable emergency aid models (doubling graduation rates)

 - Strategized to develop innovative programs to secure housing, maximize the implementation of one-stop centers, and leverage funding opportunities

 - Built internal capacity to respond to the ecosystem nuances, enhancing the operationalization of programs designed to support students

 “Addressing students' basic needs is hard and necessary work.
 We need to do it as a community, and #RealCollegeCA brings us together as allies in support of our students.“ - Keith Curry, Ed.D., President/CEO, Compton College

 Envisioned by the Chief Executive Officers of the California Community Colleges Affordability, Food & Housing Access Taskforce, the #RealCollegeCalifornia Coalition was created in 2019 to provide the latest evidence, integrated with hands-on guidance to inform implementation and help members develop a cutting-edge mindset to increase their institutional effectiveness.
-The Hope Center works with participating institutions to provide technical assistance, professional development training, and coaching to engage in the latest state of the arts practices.
+In a post-pandemic environment, the Coalition aims to strengthen California’s ecosystems to support students’ basic needs and promote college completion.

 #RealCollegeCalifornia Coalition Membership:

 Members of the Coalition have access to research and data services combined with learning best practices from peer institutions and other experts in the field.
 This approach strategically aligns The Hope Center’s nationally renowned student basic needs survey with systems change education and training services to help institutions not only identify their students' basic needs, but also address them.